GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 subdomain also avoids the worked example's open cross-feature `EGR.UG` hazard: stopped configuration/duty transactions load only the selected active CCR through a temporary selected-lane preload bypass while CEN and CCxE are clear.
+Unlike the Timer root lifecycle and service APIs described later in this worked example, PWM APIs do not query the RCC gate: successful `TIM_Config()` completion is their lifecycle prerequisite.
+They validate `TIMx` identity and the Timer/PWM register state owned by their transaction only.
 Open Timer-base and future-feature findings remain open.

 ## Start Here